 The Barn Visitors Center is the home of the Chadds Ford Historical Society.
 The facility houses our staff offices, meeting room, museum store and public exhibits.
 Please stop by during normal business hours and we will be happy to help.
 You can also make an appointment to utilize our research library or rent our meeting room.
 For appointments, please call 610-388-7376 or email email@example.com.

 |Please note, we are closed in observance of the following holidays: New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.|

 In inclement weather, we follow the schedule of the Unionville Chadds Ford School District.

 The John Chads House

-The John Chads House was built in 1725 for John Chads - a Quaker that owned a tavern and operated a ferry across the Brandywine River.
+The John Chads House was built in around 1725 for John Chads - a Quaker that operated a ferry across the Brandywine River.
 John is the namesake of Chadds Ford.
 His wife Elizabeth lived here alone following John's death in 1760.
 The house was in the midst of the Battle of Brandywine in September 1777.

 Tours can also be scheduled year-round for schools, scouts, seniors, families, and community groups.
 For arrangements for groups of 8 or more, please: